vincentagwu/ViHelper/README.md

 This application was an christmas gift and also an helper in certain situations created with the Ionic Framework and Angular.

-**There is not an actual Ionic Conference at this time.** This project is just to show off Ionic components in a real-world application.
-Please go through the steps in [CONTRIBUTING](https://github.com/ionic-team/ionic-conference-app/blob/master/.github/CONTRIBUTING.md) before submitting an issue.

 ## Table of Contents
 - [Getting Started](#getting-started)
 - [Contributing](#contributing)